 Pinning down a suspect is also more challenging than one might think.
 The rare-book world’s knowledge and manners are elitist, but they can be learned by almost anyone.

 “There’s no list of experts,” Magness-Gardiner said.
-“There are people who are self-taught
+“There are people who are self-taught…who are quite expert.”

 All these challenges converged in the infamous case of thief Edward Forbes Smiley III.
 A well-respected map collector, Smiley ingratiated himself with major libraries by donating maps to their collections.
 At the very same time, he was hacking rare maps out of books in those and other libraries.
 After years of unnoticed theft, Smiley was nabbed in 2006 in Yale University’s rare-book library after a librarian noticed an X-Acto knife blade on the floor.